adversinc/dbrecord2/README.md

 To create the new record, the constructor is being called without the locate-field argument: let obj = new InheritedClass();

-The newly created object has auto-commit disabled (see below), so setting the necessary fields has to be ended by calling commit():

 ```javascript
 let obj = new InheritedClass();
 await obj.init();